With only three months to go until Christmas, it is absolutely essential that firms have already located a venue for the corporate Christmas party.

 Pitching in on the Wi-Fi project, Hazel Corpes, sales and marketing administrator for biomedical company Miltenyi Biotec, told CIT Magazine: “As an exhibitor, we find it invaluable for delegates at conferences to have free Wi-Fi, so they are able to look up details of our products and services immediately.

 “Free Wi-Fi is so ubiquitous nowadays, that it’s hard to believe that it isn’t available at all conferences already.”

 ABPCO is encouraging venues to show their support through the social networks LinkedIn and Twitter, using the hash tag #confcloud.

 The Saturdays singer Frankie Sandford is pondering the possibility of marrying boyfriend Wayne Bridge, cites Daily Mail.

 Sandford admitted she would love to tie the knot with Manchester City left-back Bridge – as long as people stop calling her a ‘WAG’, an acronym for the wives and girlfriends of high-profile footballers.

-She also claimed that if she began the hunt for a church and wedding reception venue, her family wouldn’t mind as they adore the footballer.
+She also claimed that if she began the hunt for a wedding ceremony and reception venue, her family wouldn’t mind as they adore the footballer.